Part 3: Dances of Central and Northern Europe

 2.3.
 Dance

-The Halling is a spectacular style of solo male dancing where the man struts around performing acrobatic feats that put break-dancers to shame.
+The Halling is a spectacular style of solo male dancing in which the man struts around performing acrobatic feats that put break-dancers to shame.
 The Halling comes to a dramatic climax when a woman standing on a chair holds the man’s hat high up on a stick, and the man must leap up in the air to kick it off.
 One can imagine Viking warriors showing off for one another and their partners with this dance.

 The other old-style dances are line dances.
-Although Scandinavia is now mostly protestant, like most of western Europe the area was historically Catholic; so, its line dances circulate clockwise rather than counterclockwise.
-These dances are almost always done to the dancers singing rather than to a band.
+Although Scandinavia is now mostly Protestant, like most of Western Europe, the area was historically Catholic, so its line dances circulate clockwise rather than counterclockwise.
+These dances are almost always done to the dancers’ singing rather than to a band.
 Two such old-style line dances are the Langdans from Sweden and the Vikivaki from Iceland.

 3. The Low Countries